 FilterEasy expresses the understanding of the damage that clients have, and they apologize for it in an email.

 Offer the next steps that you will do to prevent the mistake in the future.
 Do you want to leave the client alone with your issue?
 If no, show the changes that the company will do to fix it.
 It should be a need for a client to see that you care about them and is ready to rectify the situation.

 Creating steps and explaining it to customers leads to improving relations and increasing loyalty to the brand.

 The users will see that you worry about the problem and is ready to change it.

-From the email, clients know the actions that they should do, but don’t have explanations of what the company has done.
+Clients know the actions that they should do from the apology email, but don’t have explanations of what the company has done.

 Give a candy